 Repurpose for more reach

 You already did the hard work.
 Squeeze more value from the same story.
 Turn the approach section into a quick checklist for LinkedIn.
-Expand one tactic into a standalone how to post.
+Expand one tactic into a standalone how-to post.
 Convert your quote into a simple graphic.
 Record an audio summary for your newsletter.
 Create a thread that walks through the before and after with images.
 Link all of these back to the full study.
-If you want the short clip route without doing the editing, see reels and short form video by our team.
 The goal is simple.
 Put your win in more places where your buyers spend time.

 A quick word on tone